 - Use of a urinary catheter (people who can’t urinate on their own and use a tube or catheter to urinate including people who are hospitalized, people with neurological problems that make it difficult to control their ability to urinate, and people who are paralyzed).

 Urinary tract infections typically occur when bacteria enters the urinary tract through the urethra and begins to multiply in the bladder.
-Although the urinary system is designed to keep out such microscopic invaders, these defenses sometimes fail.
+Although the urinary system is designed to keep out such microscopic invaders, these defences sometimes fail.
 When that happens, bacteria may take hold and grow into a full-blown infection in the urinary tract.

 Signs and symptoms